-If you suffer from celiac disease and cannot tolerate gluten or if you just want to eliminate gluten from your diet for weight-loss or general health purposes, you'll find a variety of gluten-free products available.
+If you have celiac disease and cannot tolerate gluten or if you just want to eliminate gluten from your diet for weight-loss or general health purposes, you'll find a variety of gluten-free products available.
 Specialty products that do not contain gluten--a protein found in wheat products--can be expensive, but national private-label manufacturer Western Family offers gluten-free products and claims that its prices are lower than other brands.
 Check product prices in your area to compare and assess labels to ensure that products are gluten-free, because formulas may change over time.

 Video of the Day

 Western Family produces a variety of gluten-free products, including several types of baking products, according to the Eating Gluten Free website.
 Eating Gluten Free says that Western Family's apple and cherry pie fillings are gluten-free, as are the company's brown sugar, butter, chocolate chips, dry milk, shortening and vanilla extract.
 Normally, these products would not be likely to contain gluten because they do not contain wheat.